 So condenser microphones convert sound waves to mic signals with parallel-capacitor-like capsules.
 The basic design of a condenser’s parallel plate capacitor is as follows:

 - Diaphragm (movable plate): this plate moves according the sound waves around it.

 - Backplate (stationary plate): this plate does not move, allowing for the variation in distance between the plates that is critical to condenser transducers.

-To the left is a picture of the legendary AKG CK 12 condenser capsule.
+Pictured below is the legendary AKG CK 12 condenser capsule.

 The CK 12 had gone through a few revisions before settling on a 6-micron Mylar diaphragm.
 The tensioning ring was originally brass, attached via screws, but was later changed to nylon with a friction attachment mechanism.

 The AKG CK 12 is actually a multi-pattern condenser microphone capsule with 2 diaphragms that share a common backplate.
 By combining the signal of the 2 diaphragms in different combinations, various polar patterns are achievable (omnidirectional, cardioid, and bidirectional).